 - Your feelings about creating a family where only one partner will be a genetic parent.

 - If the outcome is unsuccessful, will this have an impact on your relationship?

-- What you plan to tell the child about his or her origins.
-How will you handle his or her questions about meeting the surrogate/egg donor?
-Writing down your answers to anticipated questions will not only help you prepare for them, but may help guide you in making some important decisions
+- What you plan to tell the child about their origins.
+How will you handle their questions about meeting the surrogate/egg donor?
+Writing down your answers to anticipated questions will not only help you prepare for them but may help guide you in making some important decisions

 We invite you to take your time to consider the above.
 Try not to feel rushed and trust your instinct.